Houdini: A Message from the Spirits (Part 1)

 Over the years, Harry Houdini had been many things.

-approaching the age of 50, he took on his last and greatest role, a champion of critical thinking.
+approaching the age of fifty, he took on his last and greatest role, a champion of critical thinking.

-The simple fact that a thing looks mysterious does not signify anything beyond the necessity of analytic investigation for a fuller understanding.
+The simple fact that the thing looks mysterious does not signify anything beyond the necessity of analytic investigation for a fuller understanding.

 Engage your brain instead.